freeCodeCamp/freeCodeCamp/guide/english/bootstrap/index.md

 - Starting with version 3.0, Bootstrap adopted a mobile-first design philosophy, emphasizing responsive design by default.

-- Version 4.0 added Sass and flexbox support
+- Version 4.0 added SASS (Synatically Awesome Style Sheets) and Flexbox support (Flexbox is a more elegant layout method).

 #### More Information: